grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 ordered, unambiguously, and without the need for a trusted third party.

-Even if the blockchain was not a ldger but just data, e.g. a log of some sort, for every node to have an identical copy of the blockchain, order is required.
+Even if the blockchain was not a ledger but just data like a log of some sort, for every node to have an identical copy of the blockchain, order is required.
 A blockchain in a different order is a different blockchain.